 Possession of cannabis by those without a valid Hawaiian medical marijuana card (there’s no reciprocity in Hawaii) is still illegal.

-Possession of under an ounce is considered a misdemeanor, and can bring up to 30 days’ incarceration and/or a $1,000 fine.
-Possession of up to 1 pound is also a misdemeanor, and can bring the prison sentence up to 1 year incarceration and/or a $2,000 fine, similar to sale of less than one ounce or possession of less than ⅛ of hashish or concentrate.
+Possession of under an ounce is considered a misdemeanor and can bring up to 30 days’ incarceration and/or a $1,000 fine.
+Possession of up to 1 pound is also a misdemeanor and can bring the prison sentence up to 1 year incarceration and/or a $2,000 fine, similar to the sale of less than one ounce or possession of less than ⅛ of hashish or concentrate.

 A medical marijuana card in Hawaii is sometimes also referred to as a “329 card”.

 Vehicles and other property may be seized as part of court proceedings.

 Illinois’ Medical Marijuana Program is far stricter than in many other states.
 Patients and primary caregivers cannot cultivate their own cannabis, and a maximum of 2.5 ounces (70g) of usable cannabis can be bought from a intrastate source (i.e. a dispensary) over a period of 14 days.